AyaSox/ESS-Leave-System/README.md

 - Employee: michael.chen@company.co.za / Test@123

 Manager role assignment:
-- A user is a Manager if any employee has `LineManagerId` equal to their `EmployeeId` (assigned during seeding and can be recalculated in services).
+- A user is a Manager if any employee has `LineManagerId` equal to their `EmployeeId` (assigned during seeding and recalculated during seeding based on direct reports in `Data/ESSDataSeeder.cs`).

 ## Docker (Local)
 ```